What are the relevant government entities relating to immigration in your jurisdiction?

 How easy is it to switch visa categories/jobs/employer from within country?
 And/or if made redundant, can the individual regularise their stay in another capacity and what is the timeframe allowable?

-It is legally permissible for a foreign national to apply to change the conditions of their temporary stay from within Canada, including for a change in employer, as long as the general terms and conditions of their stay have generally been respected and maintained.
+It is legally permissible for a foreign national to apply to change the conditions of their temporary stay from within Canada, including for a change in employer, if the general terms and conditions of their stay have generally been respected and maintained.
 Working or studying without authorization, for example, could result in enforcement action and would prohibit the issuance of a new work permit.

 As there is no legal onus on an individual or an employer to cancel a work permit should employment cease, a temporary foreign worker is permitted to lawfully remain in Canada for the validity period of the work permit, despite the preceding date of their layoff or termination.
 The work permit, although still valid, may not be used to engage in employment with any other employer.
 The foreign national must first apply for and obtain the new work permit before employment can commence.

-As a COVID-19 measure, a temporary public policy was introduced to allow temporary foreign workers in Canada to change jobs before a final decision is made on a new work permit application.
-Employers hiring these foreign workers can receive priority processing of
+As a COVID-19 measure, a temporary public policy was introduced to allow temporary foreign workers in Canada to change jobs before a final decision is made on a new work permit application (once they received interim approval under the public policy).

-In the event that new employment with a new employer is not forthcoming before the work permit expires, it is possible to apply to change temporary status from worker to student or visitor as long as there are sufficient funds to support the individual’s stay in Canada and the individual continues to demonstrate that they will leave Canada at the end of the period authorized for their stay.
+If new employment with a new employer is not forthcoming before the work permit expires, it is possible to apply to change temporary status from worker to student or visitor as long as there are sufficient funds to support the individual’s stay in Canada and the individual continues to demonstrate that they will leave Canada at the end of the period authorized for their stay.
 Depending on the nationality of the individual, it may not be possible to change temporary status from visitor back to a worker without departing Canada.
-During the COVID-19 pandemic, another temporary public policy was issued to allow visitors to apply for a work permit without having to leave Canada and this temporary measure remains in effect until August 31, 2021.
+During the COVID-19 pandemic, another temporary public policy was issued to allow visitors to apply for a work permit without having to leave Canada and this temporary measure remains in effect until February 28, 2025.

 What common issues or concerns may arise for employers under business immigration in your jurisdiction?